-What’s Next is published by Richard Watson, a writer, speaker and scenario thinker that helps organisations to think further ahead.
+What’s Next is published by Richard Watson, a futurist speaker and scenario thinker who helps organisations to think about emerging growth opportunities and risks.

-As well as being the founder of What’s Next, Richard works with the Foresight Practice at Imperial College London and lectures at London Business School.
-He is also a network member of Stratforma (a specialist scenario planning agency) and is the author of four best selling books about the future, including Future Files (sixteen worldwide editions).
+When he’s not writing What’s Next, Richard works with the Foresight Practice at Imperial College London and lectures at London Business School.
+He is also a network member of Stratforma (a specialist scenario planning agency) and is the author of five best selling books about the future, including Digital Vs. Human, to be published in 2016.

 Richard has worked with, amongst others, Cambridge University, Coca-Cola, General Electric, IBM, Ikea, Imperial College, London Business School, McDonald’s, McKinsey & Company, Ministry of Defence, RAND, Samsung and Shell.
 Subject matter expertise includes global trends, scenario planning, innovation and creativity.

 To view selected articles by Richard Watson please follow the links below:

 The Glass Cage and the Future of Automation

 It’s not rogue robots that we need to worry about, but unseen automated systems

 Is artificial intelligence going to save the human race or destroy it?

 Back to the Future Day: Six experts predict life in 2045